slinnor/Python-learning/README.md

 This "blog" will be written from my point of view where I will be describing everything for me and my notices and some examples and differences from C#.
 I will probably not learn `Django` and web development with Python since I really prefere the `ASP.NET Core` with `LINQ` and `Entity Framework`, so...

+Every LESSON contains a README.md file where will be described the lesson.
+If there will be required some additional files it will be written everything there.

 ## Python version

 For the Python development I will use the newest version of Python which is `3.11.1` for Linux `3.10.8`.